Are cremation services popular?

 We believe that the popularity and acceptance of cremation services will increase in the future for several reasons:

-1) The difference in costs between an expensive traditional burial funeral versus affordable cremation plans.
+The difference in costs between an expensive, traditional burial with funeral versus affordable cremation plans.

-4) Cremation is the smart decision today when it comes to pre-planning arrangements after your death.
+Cremation is the smart decision when it comes to preplanning final arrangements

-5) The Green Movement favors the more environmentally favorable cremation over casket burial.
+The Green Movement favors cremation over casket burial.

 Questions About Funeral or Cremation Costs | Preplanned and Prepaid Cremation